-The current Museum Building was erected in 1940/41 and served as the main base of operations for Connellan Airways (later Connair) from 1939 to 1968.
-Due to the limitations of this Townsite Aerodrome for larger aircraft operations and the expansion of Alice Springs, the move to the present airport was eventually forced upon Connellan Airways.
-The larger Bellman Hangar, which occupied the site next to the present hangar was moved to the present airport and all operations ceased at Townsite by June 1968.
+The Connellan Hangar was erected in 1940/41 and served as the main base of operations for Connellan Airways (later Connair) until 1968.
+Due to the limitations of this Townsite Aerodrome for larger aircraft operations along with the expansion of Alice Springs, Connellan Airways was forced to move to what is now referred to as the Seven Mile aerodrome and finally, the present airport.

 The founding of the Central Australian Aviation Museum in 1977 soon changed this situation.

 Vital financial assistance from the Northern Territory Government was crucial in establishing the Museum.

 It is now possible for people to visit the Museum free of charge and find out for themselves the story of ‘Townsite Alice Springs’ and the role it played in the development of Central Australia.